YitziG/consent-policy/README.md

 ## How to make your project GDPR Compliant

-In order to stay on the right side of the law, it is important that all teams ensure that all new and existing projects are fully [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) compliant.
+Our legal team requires us to ensure that all new and existing projects are fully [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) compliant.

-A big part of being GDPR compliant is getting explicit user permission when creating or accessing information that could potentially be used to identify and/or track users.
+A big part of being GDPR compliant is getting explicit user permission when creating or accessing information that could potentially be used to identify or track users.

-For certain categories of user information (i.e. Cookies), permission needs to be requested from the user at runtime, before the "sensitive" code can be legally executed.
+For specific categories of user information (i.e., Cookies), permission needs to be requested from the user at runtime, before we can execute the "sensitive" code.

-Therefore, it is important to have a clear picture of exactly which categories of premissions your app will need to request so that you can do so in the right place and at the right time.
+Therefore, it is crucial to have a clear picture of exactly which categories of permissions your app will need to request so that you can do so in the right place and at the right time.

 ### Big Picture

-In order to make this transition as painless as possible, we provide a small javascript library that you can include in your apps header or in any location where you are pulling in external scripts(i.e. main.js).
+To make this transition as painless as possible, we provide a small javascript library that you can include in your app's header or in any location where you are pulling in external scripts(i.e., main.js).

-Using this library you can get a boolean flag map from the server that describes exactly which permissions your app must request.
+Using this library, you can get a boolean flag map from the server that describes precisely which permissions your app must request.

-Using [EJS](https://ejs.co) or any other templating language or framework, you can bind those values to DOM elements displaying and hiding permission requests as appropriatte.
+Using [EJS](https://ejs.co) or any other templating language or framework, you can bind those values to DOM elements displaying and hiding permission requests as appropriate.

 ### Integration

-The first step is to include include our script in you project header (or wherever you pull in external scripts).
+The first step is to include our script in your project header (or wherever you pull in external scripts).

 ```html
 <!doctype html>